dkoh555/dkoh555.github.io/README.md

 # Porfolio
 Welcome to my portfolio!
-Here, you'll discover a range of engineering projects showcasing my experience in areas like C/C++ and Python programming, Robot Operating System (ROS), and Embedded Systems.
+Here, you'll discover a range of engineering projects showcasing my experience in areas like C/C++ and Python programming, Robot Operating System (ROS), Simultaneous Localization and Mapping (SLAM), Machine Learning, and Embedded Systems.

 While I have a strong interest in robotics, constantly seeking to expand my knowledge and skills, I'm also enthusiastic about exploring new and potentially intriguing fields.